Mathematics | Planar Graphs and Graph Coloring

 Coloring – “A coloring of a simple graph is the assignment of a color to each vertex of the graph such that no two adjacent vertices are assigned the same color.”

-A simple solution of this problem is to color every vertex with a different color to get a total of colors.
-But in some cases the actual number of colors required could be less than this.
+A simple solution to this problem is to color every vertex with a different color to get a total of colors.
+But in some cases, the actual number of colors required could be less than this.

 chromatic number –“The least number of colors required to color a graph is called its chromatic number.
 It is denoted by .”